lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 004.md

 An attempt to make them look like houses was not very successful.
 It has the size of a normal tavern

-A shed without door is open on the southside o
+A shed without door is open on the southside of the hive.
+On the inside clay icons reside looking like wasp kobolds.
+Several trinkets
+Copper pots are connected with pipes, set up like destilling lab.
+It's filled with a thicke

 [[Aelar]] chucks a torch towards the hive